On the geometry of lift metrics and lift connections on the tangent bundle

-Thus we get the followings \begin{theorem} Let $(M, g)$ be a Riemannian manifold, let $\nabla$ be an affine connection on $M$, let $(TM, g^s)$ be it's tangent bundle equipped with the Sasaki metric and let $\nabla^{f,h}$ be the Levi-Civita connection of twisted Sasaki metric $G^{f,h}$.
-If $(TM, g^s, \nabla^{f,h})$ is a statistical manifold, then $\nabla$ is flat or $f=-h$.
-Moreover, $\nabla^{f,h}$ reduces to the Levi-Civita connection of $g^s$, whenever $(M,g)$ is flat, $\nabla$ is the Levi-Civita connection of $g$ and $f, h$ are constant. \end{theorem}
+According to the above case we get the following \begin{theorem} Let $(M, g)$ be a Riemannian manifold, $(TM, g^s)$ be its tangent bundle equipped with the Sasaki metric and let $\nabla^{f,h}$ be the Levi-Civita connection of twisted Sasaki metric $G^{f,h}$.
+If $(TM, g^s, \nabla^{f,h})$ is a statistical manifold, then $f$ and $h$ are constant.
+Moreover, we have that $\nabla$ is flat or $f=-h$. \end{theorem}